 A startup program is a program or application that runs automatically after your system has booted up normally.
-Previously it was managed from your task manager, and it’s still available there, but on windows 10 it’s much easier than before.
+Previously it was managed by your task manager, and it’s still available there, but on windows 10 it’s much easier than before.

-- Go to Start, type Settings and select settings from the menu.
+- Go to Start, type Settings, and select settings from the menu.

 - Now navigate to Startup and there you will see all the apps or programs which are running in the background every time you have booted up your system.